nashville-software-school/Vue-Workshop/README.md

 - Conform to Vue best practices as outlined by the Official Style Guide
 - Build a portfolio by deploying all applications

+## How is this course structured?

+Throughout the course, the instructor will live code 4 application of varying sizes.
+After each lesson, students may choose to either re-create the well documented steps to build the same application that was done in class, or select a project from the [Project Vault](./project-vault/README.md).

+Students may choose to work on Vault projects by themselves or in groups.
+Each project in the Vault comes with a link to an example of the application and a list of requirements.
+Since the class is part-time and face to face time with the instructor is limited, there is also an optional section for most vault projects called `Code By Numbers` -- a high level step-by-step guide for completing the project

+Each app that we build out in class will unlock more applications in the vault for students to work on.

+Every project students build will be deployed to Firebase

 ## Installations

 Please follow the installation steps outlined [here](./chapters/Installs.md)